Meet the SEAE Research Team

 SEAE Promotions Coordinator

-Thilinika Wijesinghe is currently enrolled as a PhD Candidate in the School of Education and focuses on children and young people’s future worldviews in terms of climate change.
+Thilinika Wijesinghe is currently enrolled as a PhD Candidate in the Faculty of Education and focuses on children and young people’s future worldviews in terms of climate change.

 SEAE HDR Representative